EdwinVW/akka.net-warehouse-sample/README.md

 | Cyan      | Sales actor       |
 | Red       | BackOrder actor   |

-Browse the code to see how I've used Akka.NET to build this system.
-Make sure you're familiar with this solution before looking at the othe sample solutions in this repo.
+**Browse the code of the start solution first to see how I've used Akka.NET to build this system.
+Make sure you're familiar with the structure of this solution before looking at the other sample solutions in this repo.**

 ## Remoting solution
 The *Remoting* solution demonstrates location transparency using *Akka.Remote* (see the [documentation](http://getakka.net/docs/remoting)).
 It contains an additional project *Sales* which is a console application.
 In this solution, the *Sales* actor will be created in the process of this second console application.
-Make sure you set both the *Warehouse* project as the *Sales* project as startup projects.
+Make sure you set both the *Warehouse* project as the *Sales* project as start-up projects.

 The code in this solution is almost identical to the code in the *Start* solution.
 The magic is primarily in the *App.config* of the console applications.
 In the *Warehouse* project, remoting is configured: